 Great Bend Pilot Club was chartered on December 6, 1987.
-Four charter members remain in our club, Jean Cavanaugh, Renee Johnson, Sharon Mauler, and Nancy Sundahl,
+Three charter members remain in our club, Renee Johnson, Sharon Mauler, and Nancy Sundahl.

 To improve the quality of life in our community by influencing positive change in and around our community and throughout the world.